threatjammer/markdown-tutorials/README.md

 ---
 title: TITLE OF THE PAGE (MANDATORY)
 excerpt: SHORT DESCRIPTION OF THE PAGE (MANDATORY)
-coverImage: URL OF THE COVER IMAGE (OPTIONAL)
+coverImage: URL OF THE COVER IMAGE
 created: DATE OF CREATION (MANDATORY)
 updated: DATE OF UPDATION (MANDATORY)
 navigation: